RegexFlux/CodeBuster/README.md

 # Note
 * To be fair to the api providers, I have disabled GraphQL search (except for pokemon retrieval).
 The data are stored in the associated service

-# Todo Code
+# Todos Code
 * Add Documentation
 * Fix Responsive for some components
 * CleanUp CSS
 * CleanUp Architecture
 * Apply Form Handling Lib (dev state, not ready) instead of current generation

-# Todo Features
+# Todos Features
-* Share with indicators
+* Share with metrics
 * Detect Address with auto completion
 * Integrate payment service (ex: Stripe)
 * Add detection pokemon in booster pack